jbloomlab/SangerMutantLibraryAnalysis/README.rst

 Summary
 -----------

-This is a script for analyzing the distribution of mutations among Sanger-sequenced clones in a mutant library of a protein-coding gene.
+This is a `Python`_ script for analyzing the distribution of mutations among Sanger-sequenced clones in a mutant library of a protein-coding gene.
 The distributions of mutations are analyzed and plotted.

 The script for this analysis is available `on GitHub`_.